rutgerhofste/docker_fastai/readme.md

 SSH into your instance and run the nvidia-docker container:

-`nvidia-docker run -it -p 8888:8888 rutgerhofste/docker_conda_jupyter:cuda9.0 bash`
+`nvidia-docker run --name fastai -it -p 8888:8888 rutgerhofste/docker_conda_jupyter:cuda9.0 bash`

 ## Step 3 Setup the Jupyter Notebook